 My review: This is easily one of my favorite multi-pump pellet pistols of all time.
 It’s a single shot, bolt action pellet pistol that’s incredibly accurate and powerful for its price.
 Its power, combined with its rifled steel barrel, make it a plinker’s dream and a varmint’s nightmare.

 There are two versions of this pistol, the .177 caliber version is called the Crossman 1377 and a .22 caliber version called the Crosman 1322.
 If you’re having a hard time deciding between the two calibers, check out the .177 vs .22 caliber pellet guns section of the page.
-If you’re just buying this for plinking, I’d just buy the .177 version.
-It has less recoil and is a little less noisy.
+If you’re just buying this for plinking, the .177 version will suffice and it’s less noisy, but I prefer the .22 version.

 One thing you’ll notice with most of Crossman’s pellet pistols is it feels like they’re built like tanks.
 They’re made of mostly metal, so they’re not super light and don’t feel like toys like some pellet pistols do.
 They do have some plastic parts, but overall Crossman air pistols are built to last.